Christopher-Morrison/CIT-190-JavaScript-Term-Project/readme.txt

 A main page links to three different minigames, each using different languages learned in class.

 Tetris
-A tetris game with somewhat limited capability.
-I'm not sure I'd be able to make the entire thing scroll downwards.
+A mini tetris game.
+No difficulty settings or block rotations

 Pong
-A fun left to right pong game.
-Potentially two players
+A fun left to right, two player pong game.

-Cup
+Shell
-A ball will be placed in a cup, follow it with your eyes as it is shuffled.
-Difficulty may be variable.
+Can you guess which cup has the ball?
+Try our different difficulty modes!

 ## Usage